top of page

 Please fill out the form below if interested.

-Following the 2023 deadline for award submissions, all entries will be reviewed, and volunteer judges with the appropriate expertise will be contacted via email.
+Following the 2024 deadline for award submissions, all entries will be reviewed, and volunteer judges with the appropriate expertise will be contacted via email.
 Judging will occur via a web-based portal (login information will be provided) and will occur after.
-As a special thanks to those who give their time, judges will receive two complimentary tickets to the 2023 Engineering Excellence Awards Gala.
+As a special thanks to those who give their time, judges will receive two complimentary tickets to the 2024 Engineering Excellence Awards Luncheon.

 Check out the fun!